Home > Camping > Cooking

 • Avoid spills by setting up on the flattest spot possible.
 Flat rocks make great cooking surfaces.

 • Always bring matches to light your stove in case of emergency.
 Yes, even if your stove has a piezo igniter.
-Igniters can fail, lighters can break, and there’s nothing sadder than a cold meal because you couldn’t get a flame.
+Igniters can fail, lighters can break, and there’s nothing sadder than a cold meal because you can’t get a flame.

 • Never cook inside your tent or vehicle.
 On top of being a fire hazard, this can cause carbon monoxide poisoning and death.
 If you camp frequently in rainy climates, invest in a tarp and some guy line for a safe overhead kitchen shelter.